 and the parameters of the model are distributed according to the following priors:

 The additive noise is assumed to be Gaussian, with $\mathcal{E}_i \sim \mathcal{N}(0, 0.1^2)$, and $d = [-1.3, 0, 1.3]$.
-For convenience, we rename the center, width, height, and offset as $X_1$, $X_2$, $X_3$, and $X_4$, respectively.
+For convenience, we rename the center, width, height, and offset parameters as $X_1$, $X_2$, $X_3$, and $X_4$, respectively.
 First, we note that this model is highly nonlinear, as evidenced by the joint distribution of the samples.
-While all the $X_i$'s (or their logarithms) are jointly Gaussian, the joint distribution of the $Y_i$'s and the joint distribution between the $Y_i$'s and $X_i$'s deviate significantly from being Gaussian (see Figure~\ref{original_data}).
+While all the $X_i$ (or their logarithms) are jointly Gaussian, the joint distribution of the $Y_i$ and the joint distribution of the $Y_i$ and $X_i$ depart significantly from Gaussianity (see Figure~\ref{original_data}).

-We then consider the problem of estimating the following two quantities: $\I(X_1; Y)$ and $\I(X; Y)$, which we refer to as the ``focused'' and ``full'' cases, respectively.
-In each case, we apply both non-likelihood-free and likelihood-free methods. \fl{For the focused case, we study the following three EIG estimators: }
+We consider the problem of estimating the following two quantities: $\I(X_1; Y)$ and $\I(X; Y)$, which we refer to as the ``focused'' and ``full'' cases, respectively.
+In each case, we apply both likelihood-based and likelihood-free methods. \fl{For the focused case, we study the following three EIG estimators: }